Backcountry Introduction: How to "Shovel" by Lost Arrow Backcountry Ski Gear Experience

 This time,

-we're talking about shovels.
-We asked Mr. Hashimoto and Mr. Sakamoto from Lost Arrow to give us a lecture on shovels.
+we're focusing on shovels.
+Mr. Hashimoto and Mr. Sakamoto from Lost Arrow gave us a lecture on shovels.

 ・Gear used in this video